RDFLib/rdflib/docs/rdf4j.md

 !!! note

-    Once a named graph is cleared, it will be deleted from the repository.
-RDF4J does not support empty graphs.
+    RDF4J does not support empty named graphs.
+Once a graph is cleared, it will be deleted from the repository and will not appear in the list of [`graph_names`][rdflib.contrib.rdf4j.client.Repository.graph_names].

 ```python
 repo.graphs.clear(graph_name="my-graph")